-The rated class A and B notes benefit from excess spread available in the transaction.
-At closing, we have estimated the available excess spread at around 1.3% p.a., measured as the difference between the portfolio's yield and the weighted average cost of the rated notes, and assumed senior costs.
+The rated class A and B notes will benefit from excess spread available in the transaction.
+At closing, we estimate the available excess spread to be around 1.4% p.a., measured as the difference between the portfolio's yield and the weighted average cost of the rated notes, and assumed senior costs.